Clayton Hudson is an experienced Senior Procurement professional.

-In this month’s Big Interview, James Dobbin caught up with Senior Procurement professional Clayton Hudson, to hear how the chance to play baseball professionally resulted in him getting onto the Procurement career ladder.
+In this month’s Procurement Heads‘ Big Interview, he spoke with James Dobbin about how the chance to play baseball professionally resulted in him getting onto the Procurement career ladder.

 How did your Procurement career begin?